13 Best Cycling Sunglasses in 2026 and how to choose them – from Cheap to Pro

 Features: Adjustable nose pad

 The lenses are B-clear in Fire lenses and are anti-fog, hydrophobic, and oleophobic.
-These Bollè glasses are also equipped with adjustable nose pads.
+These Bollè glasses also feature adjustable nose pads.

 6. POC Do Blade Avip Clarity